paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 * RANDOM FAILURES: {term}`Random failures <Random failure>` are clearly a relevant input for the design of reliable systems.
 They are fully covered by the methodology provided in this handbook.
 * SYSTEMATIC FAILURES: The models provided in this handbook do not guarantee a complete coverage of all {term}`systematic failures <Systematic failure>` for all spacecraft elements.
-    * For EEE items, a certain coverage of {term}`systematic failures <Systematic failure>` is achieved with the aid of process factors adapted to space applications.
+    * For {term}`EEE` items, a certain coverage of {term}`systematic failures <Systematic failure>` is achieved with the aid of process factors adapted to space applications.
     * For Mechanical items, the methodology allows the consideration of failures due to minor design uncertainties and manufacturing variability.
 Gross errors require a dedicated modelling at system level.
     * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology allows the consideration of {term}`systematic failures <Systematic failure>` from a simple statistical perspective, referring to the modelling at system level as well.
     * General considerations for {term}`systematic failure <Systematic failure>` modelling are given in the system level chapter, including a statistical model based on IOR data.
 * WEAR-OUT FAILURES: Also {term}`wear-out failures <Wear-out failure>` are not completely covered by the models provided in this handbook:
-    * For EEE items, the models provided generally assume constant failure rates during the useful life of a component, but a methodology for the separate consideration of {term}`wear-out failures <Wear-out failure>` is proposed in case an explicit wear-out modelling is needed, e.g. in the context of a life time extension.
+    * For {term}`EEE` items, the models provided generally assume constant failure rates during the useful life of a component, but a methodology for the separate consideration of {term}`wear-out failures <Wear-out failure>` is proposed in case an explicit wear-out modelling is needed, e.g. in the context of a life time extension.
     * The methodology for Mechanical reliability prediction includes an explicit consideration of relevant {term}`wear-out failure <Wear-out failure>` mechanisms, which may be used to model premature failures before the end-of-life, as well as {term}`wear-out failures <Wear-out failure>` during a potential life time extension.
     * For {term}`Miscellaneous items <Miscellaneous item>`, the methodology includes the consideration of {term}`wear-out failures <Wear-out failure>`, modelled beyond the {term}`mission lifetime <Mission lifetime>` based on an increasing failure rate and with model parameters related to the lifetime qualification of the items.
     * System level considerations of wear-out modelling can be found in the system chapter, including approaches for the combination of a constant failure rate for {term}`random failures <Random failure>` with a separate wear-out model implying increasing failure rates.